dwhieb/Nuuchahnulth/README.md

 To report a typo or other problem, please email [Daniel W. Hieber](mailto:dwhieb@gmail.com).

-## Text Format
+## Text Formats

+The texts are available in three formats:

+* The "raw" versions of the texts, in a practical writing system used for the purpose of quickly typing in the data.
+These versions are used to produce the other versions of the texts.
+These versions are located in the folder `texts/raw`.

-Each text displays utterances using an [<dfn>interlinear gloss format</dfn>][IGL] (<abbr title='interlinear gloss'>IGL</abbr>) — a format used by linguists to represent data in a way that can be read and understood by anyone.
+* An [<dfn>interlinear gloss format</dfn>][IGL] (<abbr title='interlinear gloss'>IGL</abbr>) — a format used by linguists to represent data in a way that can be read and understood by anyone.
 Each document itself follows a format called [scription][scription], which enforces consistency in the structure of the text, making it computationally parseable.
+These versions are located in the folder `texts/interlinear`.

   At the top of each text is a header (between the two sets of dashes `---`), which provides the title in English (and sometimes Nuuchahnulth), the abbreviation, and the unique ID for each text.

   Beneath the header are utterances (sentences) in the text.
 Each utterance is separated from the next by a blank line.

   Each utterance has 5 lines, which contain the following kinds of information:

   1. **Utterance Number:** The number of the utterance within the text.
   1. **Transcript:** A transcription of each utterance using the Nuuchahnulth writing system, along with punctuation.
   1. **Morphemes:** A list of each <dfn>morpheme</dfn> (meaningful part) of each word, where morphemes are separated by hyphens.
   1. **Glosses:** A short <dfn>gloss</dfn> (abbreviation) indicating the meaning of each morpheme in the word, separated by hyphens.
 See the [Abbreviations](#abbreviations) section below.
   1. **Literal Translations:** Literal translations of each word.
   1. **Free Translations:** A free (loose) translation for the utterance.

   For more information about the scription format, visit [https://scription.digitallinguistics.io][scription].

+* A [JSON][JSON] version, formatted according to the [Data Format for Digital Linguistics][DaFoDiL] (<abbr>DaFoDiL</abbr>).
+This version of the corpus is most useful for programmatically interacting with the texts.
+See the [DaFoDiL page][DaFoDiL] for more information about how this data is formatted.

 ## Sounds of Nuuchahnulth